nitin42/Animated-Timeline/README.md

 It also provides lifecycle hooks that gets executed during different phases of an animation.
 Read more [here]()

-Besides the library usage, `Timeline` aims to amplify the usage of interaction design in our development process and also encourages to create interactive tools on top of the API that it already provides to create animations.
+Besides the library usage, **Timeline** aims to amplify the usage of interaction design in our development process and also encourages to create interactive tools on top of the API that it already provides to create animations.

+## Design principles

+Design principles behind **Timeline** -

+*

 ## Browser support